-- The LGPS Regulations 2013 - The LGPS (Transitional Provisions, Savings and Amendment) Regulations 2014 - The Public Service Pensions (Record Keeping and Miscellaneous) Regulations 2014 - The Public Service Pensions Act 2013 - The Automatic Enrolment (Miscellaneous Amendment) Regulations 2013 - The Occupational and Personal Pension Schemes (Disclosure of Information) Regulations 2013

-- The Pensions Regulator Code of Practice number 14 (Governance and administration of public service pension schemes) - Earlier versions of the LGPS Regulations as they remain in force and relate to current and former scheme members - The Pensions Acts 1995, 2004,2008 - The Finance Act 2004 - Various related statutory instruments (Data Protection, Freedom of Information, Age Discrimination etc.)
+- The LGPS Regulations 2013 (as amended) - The LGPS (Transitional Provisions, Savings and Amendment) Regulations 2014 - The Public Service Pensions (Record Keeping and Miscellaneous) Regulations 2014 - The Public Service Pensions Act 2013 - The Automatic Enrolment (Miscellaneous Amendment) Regulations 2013 - The Occupational and Personal Pension Schemes (Disclosure of Information) Regulations 2013 - The Pensions Regulator Code of Practice Number 14 (Governance and administration of public service pension Schemes) - Earlier versions of the LGPS Regulations as they remain in force and relate to current and former Scheme members - The Pensions Acts 1995, 2004,2008 - The Finance Act 2004 - Various related statutory instruments (Government Data Protection Regulation (GDPR), Freedom of Information, Data Subject Access Request, Age Discrimination etc.)

-The legislative framework under which this Strategy has been developed can be found at Annex 1.
+The legislative framework under which this Strategy has been developed can be found at Annex 1 to this strategy document.
 However, it is vital that every Scheme employer understands the statutory obligations under which they must fulfil their duties in administering the LGPS.
-This Strategy and associated SLA sets out agreed quality standards and the methods by which levels of performance will be monitored, reviewed and reported to ensure that those statutory obligations are maintained in line with the requirements of tPR.
+This Strategy and associated Service Level Agreement (SLA) sets out agreed quality standards and the methods by which levels of performance will be monitored, reviewed and reported to ensure that those statutory obligations are maintained in line with the requirements of tPR.